Gudbrandr/RouteChecker/example1.md

 20400@wall(1,-1,1)
 ```

 That number at the start of the line is the distance from the start of the route, in metres, so this wall is 20400 metres along the route.
 Go back to Route Viewer and on the main screen type 20400 and press `Return`.
 You will see the numbers appear at the top left of the screen, under the red error message.
-You'll see that the prompt "Jump to track position" appears at that location once you start typing.
+You'll also see that the prompt "Jump to track position" appears at that location once you start typing.

 ![Example 9.](./images/ex9.png)